 - 1. Make the LC2 workplace and management team as diverse as possible to include qualified employees with no regard to race, gender, age, disability, religion, sexual orientation, or any other non-merit factor.
-Our goal is to have the following workforce demographic: - 50% female - 30% will be a minority, veteran, persons with a disability or persons who are LBGTQ+ - 2.
-Make the LC2 workplace a safe, accepting, respectful, welcoming, comfortable and supportive place to work. - 3.
-Include as our suppliers, contractors and wholesale partners businesses owned by individuals defined in the Plan Demographics - 20% of our suppliers, contractors and wholesale partners will be businesses owned by Minorities, Women, Veterans, People with disabilities; and/or People who are LBGTQ+.
+Our goal is to have the following workforce demographic: - 50% female, 15% minority, 2-5% veteran, 2-5% persons with a disability and 5% will be persons who are LBGTQ+ - 2.
+Make the LC2 workplace a safe, respectful and supportive place to work.
+Our goal is that 95% of our employees will rate LC Square "High" or "Extremely High" in the areas of safety, respect, and being supportive. - 3.
+Include as our suppliers, contractors and wholesale partners businesses owned by individuals defined in the Plan Demographics - 10% of our suppliers and wholesale partners will be businesses owned by Minorities, 5% will be Women, 2-5% will be Veterans, 2-5% will be People with disabilities; and 5% People who are LBGTQ+.